Approved by the AFSA Governing Board on 9/20/17.

 All contributions must be registered with the date of receipt as well as the donor's name and address.
 Contributions aggregating over two hundred dollars ($200.00) from a single donor in one calendar year must also include the donor's occupation and employer.
 The Keeper of Records and the Treasurer are responsible for obtaining this information when it is not readily provided by the donor.

 The PAC may not knowingly accept contributions from foreign nationals, or other contributions prohibited by law.
 The PAC may not knowingly accept contributions in excess of the limits established by federal election laws.

 The PAC shall not make contributions or disbursements related to candidates in state, county, or municipal/local elections.
 The PAC shall not make contributions or disbursements related to presidential elections.
 The PAC shall not make contributions or disbursements related to referenda on issues.
 The PAC shall not make any contributions or disbursements to a political party's national, state, or district committees.

-The PAC shall only contribute to the campaign committees of incumbent Senators and Representatives running for reelection to the United States Senate and United States House of Representatives.
+The PAC may contribute to the campaign committees of incumbent and non-incumbent candidates running for seats in the United States Senate and House of Representatives.

-Contributions made by the PAC shall be divided equally between candidates of the two major political parties during each calendar year.
+Contributions made by the PAC shall be divided equally between candidates of the two major political parties during each election cycle, defined as beginning Jan.
+1 following an election and ending Dec.
+31 of the next election year.
 This balance will be confirmed on a semi-annual basis, with additional contributions made if needed to maintain balance.
 This equal division of funds shall be verifiable in public records of PAC transactions released by the FEC.
 The maintenance of equality is measured in dollars, not in the number of candidates receiving money from the PAC.